-

 With her work spanning a wide variety of form, genre and medium, Nikunen creates based on collective human experiences that are paradoxically individualized, striving to make her work broadly relatable yet deeply personal, sonically and somatically communicating emotion as empirically and intimately as possible so listeners and observers may find personal resonance.
 With improvisation, Live Art and a narrative-driven methodology at the core of her sonic and physical exploration, Nikunen extracts sound from choreographic gesture and the open secrets of emotion, inviting performers to embody the story within their own body, mind and heart.
 Nikunen sees her movement practice as ephemeral installation, where she works from uniquely-stitched lineages of people, experiences and memories that can never be replicated, filled with the past we built, present we live, and future yet to be seen.
 After initially pursuing ballet, she began exploring modern dance as well as contact improvisation, all of which influence her mappings of movement and sound.
 Her research interests examine sound-body connections, composer-choreographer relationships, embodied cognition, and sound’s relationships with gesture, language/text, space, time, emotion and memory.

-Nikunen’s works have been featured nationally and internationally across the US and Europe, performed by ensembles including The Phoenix Symphony, International Contemporary Ensemble, the TMC Fromm Players, ZOFO, BlackBox Ensemble, Earth Ears Ensemble, The Rhythm Method and Fonema Consort, as well as renowned soloists including Jeffrey Zeigler, Eleonor Sandresky, Melinda Faylor, Mieko Kanno, Iida-Vilhelmiina Sinivalo, and Jamie Clark.
+Nikunen’s works have been featured nationally and internationally across the US and Europe, performed by ensembles including The Phoenix Symphony, members of The Albany Symphony, International Contemporary Ensemble, the TMC Fromm Players, Unheard-of//Ensemble, ZOFO, BlackBox Ensemble, Earth Ears Ensemble, The Rhythm Method and Fonema Consort, as well as renowned soloists including Jeffrey Zeigler, Eleonor Sandresky, Melinda Faylor, Mieko Kanno, Iida-Vilhelmiina Sinivalo, and Jamie Clark.
 An avid collaborator, she has worked with composers, performers, theorists, visual artists, sound artists, music technologists, photographers, cinematographers, filmmakers, dancers and choreographers including Matt Sargent, Sugar Vendil, Da’von Doane, Rohan Bhargava, Julian Day, Zara Lawler, Kosta Karakashyan, Anselm Havu, and more.
-She has performed and had her work presented at venues and institutions including Musikkittalo at the Sibelius Academy, Tanglewood Music Center, Roulette, Movement Research at Judson Church, the Royal Danish Academy of Music, Mark Morris Dance Group, The Clark Art Institute, HighLineNine for the Chelsea Music Festival, The Noguchi Museum, Smithsonian National Museum of Asian Art, Harn Museum of Art, World Wildlife Fund (WWF) Bulgaria, Central Park, Miller Theater and The DiMenna Center for Classical Music.
-She has taught, led workshops and presented at The Center for Ballet and the Arts at NYU, NYU Tisch School of the Arts, Stetson University School of Music, Williams College, and Posey School of Dance.
+She has performed and had her work presented at venues and institutions including Musikkittalo at the Sibelius Academy, Tanglewood Music Center, Roulette, National Sawdust, Movement Research at Judson Church, the Royal Danish Academy of Music, Mark Morris Dance Group, The Clark Art Institute, HighLineNine for the Chelsea Music Festival, The Noguchi Museum, Smithsonian National Museum of Asian Art, Harn Museum of Art, World Wildlife Fund (WWF) Bulgaria, Central Park, Miller Theater and The DiMenna Center for Classical Music.
+She has taught, led workshops and presented at The Center for Ballet and the Arts at NYU, NYU Tisch School of the Arts, Stetson University School of Music, Williams College, Fove Towns College, and Posey School of Dance.

 Referred to as the "...best flute player in the state of NY" by The Observer, Nikunen has performed in contemporary, classical, jazz, indie rock, theater, dance and Taizé settings.
-She is a founding member of NYC-based new music group Blackbox Ensemble, for which she is the flutist and Marketing Director.
+She is a founding member of NYC-based new music group Blackbox Ensemble, for which she is the flutist and Artistic Planning & Communications Manager.
 She performs with groups such as Sugar Vendil/Isogram and String Orchestra of Brooklyn, and has also performed with Miranda Cuckson and Nunc.
 She also served as resident composer and choreographer/flutist/dancer of Periapsis Music & Dance.
 Nikunen is a former DJ at WKCR, where she served as Business Manager and Director of the Classical Department.
 She hosted the coveted and beloved Afternoon Classical and Bach Hour each Friday, featuring music from classical to dance to the edge of experimental.
 She also specializes in dance music, featuring programs such as music of New York City Ballet rep and music set to work by female choreographers.
 Her interviewees included Ola Gjielo, Rachel Barton Pine, Anne Akiko Meyers, Miró Quartet, Colin Hinton, and Columbia University’s DMA composers, among others.

-Nikunen holds a MM in Composition at NYU as well as a BA in Music (composition/theory) from Barnard College of Columbia University, where she also studied contemporary flute performance at Manhattan School of Music with Tara O’Connor.
+Nikunen holds a MM in Composition from NYU as well as a BA in Music (composition/theory) from Barnard College of Columbia University, where she also studied contemporary flute performance at Manhattan School of Music with Tara O’Connor.
 Principal composition mentors include Julia Wolfe, Michael Gordon, Joan La Barbara, Georg Friedrich Haas, Zosha di Castri, Seth Cluett and Ellie Hisama.
-Nikunen has received recognition and fellowships from Tanglewood (2023 Composition Fellow), ASCAP and Columbia University, where she was the recipient of the Charles S. Miller Award as well as the Boris & Eda Rappoport Prize, both for distinction in music composition.
+Nikunen has received recognition and fellowships from Tanglewood (2023 Composition Fellow), American Composers Forum, ASCAP and Columbia University, where she was the recipient of the Charles S. Miller Award as well as the Boris & Eda Rappoport Prize, both for distinction in music composition.